Alejandro Escovedo: Biography

+Early life

-The son of a Mexican immigrant to Texas and a Texas native, Escovedo is from a family that includes several professional musicians, including his brothers (and percussionists) Coke Escovedo and Pete Escovedo, and Sheila E. (Pete's daughter and Alejandro's niece).
-Alejandro's brother Mario fronted the hard rock band the Dragons, and another brother, Javier, was in the punk rock band the Zeros.
+The son of a Mexican immigrant to Texas father and a Texas born mother, Escovedo is from a family that includes several professional musicians, including his brothers (and percussionists) Coke Escovedo and Pete Escovedo, and Sheila E. (Pete's daughter and Alejandro's niece).
+Alejandro's brother Mario fronted the hard rock band the Dragons, and another brother, Javier Escovedo, was in the punk rock band the Zeros.

+Career

 Escovedo began performing in the first-wave punk rock group the Nuns, with Jennifer Miro and Jeff Olener, in San Francisco, California.
-After Escovedo's departure, the Nuns recorded an album for Posh Boy Records but had little commercial success.

-Escovedo moved to New York in 1978 and joined the Judy Nylon band.
+He moved to New York in 1978 and joined the Judy Nylon band.
 Escovedo lived in the Chelsea Hotel.
 In the 1980s Escovedo moved to Austin, Texas, where he adopted a roots rock/alternative country style in the band Rank and File (with Chip and Tony Kinman) and then started True Believers (with his brother Javier, Jon Dee Graham and the bass player Denny DeGorio).

 Escovedo's first solo albums, Gravity and Thirteen Years, were released in 1992 and 1994, respectively.
 In 1997, Escovedo collaborated with Ryan Adams and the band Whiskeytown in recording sessions for their album Strangers Almanac.
 He sings on "Excuse Me While I Break My Own Heart Tonight", "Dancing with the Women at the Bar", and "Not Home Anymore".
-As a salute to Escovedo, a cover of a True Believers song written by him is covered by Whiskeytown on the re-released Strangers Almanac (deluxe edition).
+Whiskeytown also covered the True Believers song, "The Rain Won't Help You When It's Over," written by Escovedo, on the re-released Strangers Almanac (deluxe edition).

 In 1998 No Depression magazine named him Artist of the Decade.
-Escovedo was also involved in a side project that represents his hard-rocking tastes.
-Buick MacKane released the album The Pawn Shop Years in 1997, hearkening back to his musical roots in the 1970s.

-In 1999, Escovedo contributed to a tribute album to Skip Spence, a co-founder of Moby Grape, who was critically ill with cancer.
-The album, entitled More Oar: A Tribute to the Skip Spence Album (Birdman Records, 1999), was intended to raise funds to address Spence's medical bills.
-The title refers to Spence's only solo album, Oar (Columbia, 1969).
-On More Oar, Escovedo contributes his version of Spence's "Diana".
+Escovedo was also involved in a side project with Buick MacKane, who released the album The Pawn Shop Years in 1997.
+In 1999, Escovedo contributed to a tribute album to Skip Spence, a co-founder of Moby Grape.
+The album, More Oar: A Tribute to the Skip Spence Album (Birdman Records, 1999), was intended to raise funds to address Spence's medical bills from cancer.
+On More Oar, Escovedo performed a rendition Spence's "Diana".
 The critic Rob Brunner commented, "The best contributions come from artists who realize that Spence's work is as much about atmosphere as words and chords. ...Alejandro Escovedo offers an appropriately bleary 'Diana', Spence's darkest song."
-More Oar was produced by Bill Bentley, a Warner Bros.
-Records executive and Austin-referenced music producer.